inzapp/sbd/README.md

 p6 model has addtional downscaling block and use 64 strides so input resolution must be multiple of 64

+6 pyramid scale is available only when p6_model is True

-if p6_model: False in cfg.yaml, 32 strides is used by default
+if p6_model: False in cfg.yaml, p5(32 strides) is used by default